De'Vondre Campbell

-De'Vondre Campbell (born July 1, 1993) is an American football inside linebacker for the Green Bay Packers of the National Football League (NFL).
-He played college football at Hutchinson Community College before transferring to Minnesota, and was selected by the Atlanta Falcons in the fourth round of the 2016 NFL Draft.
-Campbell has also played for the Arizona Cardinals.
+De'Vondre Campbell (born July 1, 1993) is an American professional football linebacker.
+He played college football for the Hutchinson Blue Dragons and Minnesota Golden Gophers and was selected by the Atlanta Falcons in the fourth round of the 2016 NFL draft.
+Campbell has also played for the Arizona Cardinals, Green Bay Packers, and San Francisco 49ers.

 College career

-After playing at the junior college level for Hutchinson Community College, Campbell played for the Minnesota Golden Gophers from 2013 to 2015.
-As a sophomore in 2013, he recorded 39 total tackles, three tackles-for-loss, and a forced fumble.
-In 2014, Campbell recorded 75 total tackles, 6.5 tackles-for-loss, 2.5 sacks, an interception, a pass defended, and three fumble recoveries.
-In his final collegiate season in 2015, Campbell recorded 92 total tackles, 6.5 tackles-for-loss, four sacks, an interception, three passes defended, and two forced fumbles.
+After playing at the junior college level for Hutchinson Community College, Campbell played Minnesota Golden Gophers football from 2013 to 2015.
+As a sophomore in 2013, he recorded 39 total tackles, three tackles for loss, and a forced fumble.
+In 2014, Campbell recorded 75 total tackles, 6.5 tackles for loss, 2.5 sacks, an interception, a pass defended, and three fumble recoveries.
+In his final collegiate season in 2015, Campbell recorded 92 total tackles, 6.5 tackles for loss, four sacks, an interception, three passes defended, and two forced fumbles.